 with $\epsilon^A(x)$ a slowly varying amplitude, and $\varphi(x)$ a rapidly varying phase.
 In this eikonal approximation (where we neglect gradients in the amplitude, and gradients in the coefficients of the PDEs, retaining only the gradients of the phase) the linearized system of PDEs (\ref{E:system}) becomes

 This has a nontrivial solution if and only if $\epsilon^A(x)$ is a null eigenvector of the matrix

 where $k_\mu=\partial_\mu\varphi(x)$.
 Now, the condition for such a null eigenvector to exist is that

 with the determinant to be taken on the field space indices $AB$.
-This is the natural generalization to the current situation of the Fresnel equation of bi-refringent optics~\cite{Born-Wolf,Landau}.
-Following the analogy with the situation in electrodynamics (either nonlinear electrodynamics, or more prosaically propagation in a bi-refringent crystal), the null eigenvector $\epsilon^A(x)$ would correspond to a specific ``polarization''.
+This is the natural generalization to the current situation of the Fresnel equation of birefringent optics \citep{Born-Wolf,Landau}.
+Following the analogy with the situation in electrodynamics (either nonlinear electrodynamics, or more prosaically propagation in a birefringent crystal), the null eigenvector $\epsilon^A(x)$ would correspond to a specific ``polarization''.
 The Fresnel equation then describes how different polarizations can propagate at different velocities (or in more geometrical language, can see different metric structures).
-In particle physics language this determinant condition $F(x,k)=0$ is the natural generalization of the ``mass shell'' constraint.
-Indeed it is useful to define the mass shell as a subset of the cotangent space by
+In the language of particle physics, this determinant condition $F(x,k)=0$ is the natural generalization of the ``mass shell'' constraint.
+Indeed, it is useful to define the mass shell as a subset of the cotangent space by

 In more mathematical language we are looking at the null space of the determinant of the ``symbol'' of the system of PDEs.
-By investigating $F(x,k)$ one can recover part (not all) of the information encoded in the matrices $f^{\mu\nu}{}_{AB}$, $\Gamma^\mu{}_{AB}$, and $K_{AB}$, or equivalently in the ``generalized Fresnel equation'' (\ref{E:fresnel}).
-(Note that for the determinant equation to be useful it should be non-vacuous; in particular one should carefully eliminate all gauge and spurious degrees of freedom before constructing this ``generalized Fresnel equation'', since otherwise the determinant will be identically zero.)
+By investigating $F(x,k)$ one can recover part (not all) of the information encoded in the matrices $f^{\mu\nu}{}_{AB}$, $\Gamma^\mu{}_{AB}$, and $K_{AB}$, or equivalently in the ``generalised Fresnel equation'' (\ref{E:fresnel}).
+(Note that for the determinant equation to be useful it should be non-vacuous; in particular one should carefully eliminate all gauge and spurious degrees of freedom before constructing this ``generalised Fresnel equation'', since otherwise the determinant will be identically zero.)
 We now want to make this analogy with optics more precise, by carefully considering the notion of characteristics and characteristic surfaces.
 We will see how to extract from the the high-frequency high-momentum regime described by the eikonal approximation all the information concerning the causal structure of the theory.